DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Merkel cell carcinoma

-Dermatofibromas (histiocytomas) are common firm dermal papules caused by a proliferation of fibroblasts.
+Dermatofibromas (fibrous histiocytomas) are common firm dermal papules or nodules caused by a proliferation of fibroblasts.
 They often follow insect bites, so most frequently arise on lower legs.
-They dimple on lateral compression.
+They dimple on lateral compression (pinch or dimple sign).

 Keloids are scars with excessive bands of collagen.

-A solitary angiofibroma may also be called fibrous papule or perifollicular fibroma.
-These are very common the nose and look like intradermal naevi.
+A solitary angiofibroma may also be called a fibrous papule or perifollicular fibroma.
+Fibrous papules are very common on the nose and although they look like intradermal naevi the lesion feels firm.
 They can be removed by shave excision or electrodessication.
-Multiple angiofibromas around the nose and cheeks are associated with tuberous sclerosis, which appear during childhood and become increasingly prominent.
+Multiple angiofibromas around the nose and cheeks are associated with tuberous sclerosis, appear during childhood and become increasingly prominent with age.
 These patients may also have periungual fibromas.

-Skin tags are pedunculated papillomas filled with loose collagen.
+An acrochordon is a pedunculated skin tag filled with loose collagen.

 Cutaneous lesions due to distant primaries are most often due to:

 Lipomas are very common.
-They are due to a proliferation of adipose tissue and present as solitary or multiple asymptomatic soft subcutaneous nodules.
+They are an encapsulated proliferation of mature adipose tissue and present as solitary or multiple asymptomatic soft subcutaneous nodules.
 Multiple lesions are seen in association with various syndromes and may be familial.

 Leiomyoma includes multiple piloleiomyomas, genital leiomyoma and angioleiomyoma.
-They usually present in young adults and may be painful.
+They usually present in young adults and may be painful or tender.

 Uncommon skin tumours include: